 (2) Before a meeting of a committee is held, whether open or closed, at least one Councilmember attending the meeting shall notify the Secretary at least 24 hours before the meeting, unless emergency circumstances require less notice.

-(b) Notice provided pursuant to this section shall be posted by the Secretary in plain view, the relevant Council office, and on the website of the Council.
+(b) Notice provided pursuant to this section shall be posted by the Secretary in plain view in the John A. Wilson Building, except during a period for which a public health emergency has been declared pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
+Law 14-194; D.C.
+Official Code § 7-2304.01), and on the website of the Council.

 (c) A notice for a meeting of the Council or a meeting of a committee provided pursuant to this section shall include the: